The Impact of Batch Learning in Stochastic Linear Bandits: Batch learning for stochastic linear bandits

-In this section, we provide lower and upper bounds on the best achievable performance for 2-armed stochastic bandits.
-We start with a more restricted analysis of 2-armed problem because, first, it allows to derive a stronger result, and, second, it gives better insight into the analysis.
+We start with a more restricted analysis of 2-armed problem because, first, it allows to derive a stronger result, and, second, it gives insight into the analysis of more difficult settings.

-Intuitively, if policy $\policy$ is good enough, it should be better than policy $\batchpolicy$ because it makes its decisions (``good decisions") having the maximum available information about the environment.
-Nevertheless, batch policy $\batchpolicy$ is a batch specification of ``good" policy $\policy$, and and we expect it to perform relatively well.
-The following theorem formalizes the described above intuition.

 \begin{theorem} Let $\pi^b$ be a batch specification of a given policy $\pi$, $\numofactions=2$, and $\numbatches = \frac{\horizon}{\batchsize}$.
 Suppose that assumptions \ref{variance_contractions} and \ref{policy_improvement} hold.
 Then, for $b>1$,